Home / Methodology

 References

-The work can align with OWASP, cloud and identity guidance, the Essential Eight, or NIST-style controls.
+Frameworks help when they clarify the review, not when they add paperwork.
+Where useful, the work can align with OWASP, cloud and identity guidance, the Essential Eight, or NIST-style controls.

 Request a quote